 Con: If you keep switching your inverter AC on and off, the power saving won’t be significant as the compressor motor will have to restart every single time

 Pro: Inverter ACs are more environment and earth-friendly compared to their counterpart

 Inverter AC vs Normal AC: Which one should you buy?

 Your decision to buy inverter AC vs split AC comes down to your usage.

 If you live in an area where you only have to use your air conditioner for a couple of months at most, installing a regular split air conditioner would be fine.
 But if you live in a warmer city like Karachi that experiences summer for up to 7 months a year, investing in an inverter AC might be a smart choice.

 Moreover, as per the experts, if an AC has to run for more than 5 hours every day, buying one with inverter technology would be better for your monthly utility expenses.
-However, if you only have to use for about 3 to 4 hours every day for only a few months, installing a normal AC would be fine as well.
+However, if you have to only use it for about 3 to 4 hours every day for only a few months, installing a normal AC would be fine as well.

 So, which of these air conditioning units will you be getting for your home or office?
-If you have any questions about installing normal AC vs inverter AC, share them with us by dropping an email on firstname.lastname@example.org.
+If you have any questions about installing normal AC vs inverter AC, share them with us by dropping an email at firstname.lastname@example.org.

 Meanwhile, if you’re looking to learn more about smart gadgets for home or how to make your home feel light and airy in summer, stay connected to Zameen Blog – the best lifestyle and property blog in Pakistan.
 You can also like our Facebook page to stay up-to-date about the latest developments in the real estate sector.